 Notice of a permanency hearing is dictated by K.S.A.
 38-2265.
-If the permanency hearing is for a child 14 years of age or older, the court shall require notice of the time and place of the permanency hearing be sent to the child.
-K.S.A.
-38-2265(a)(2).
+If the permanency hearing is for a child 14 years of age or older, the court shall require notice of the time and place of the permanency hearing.
 The notice shall request the child's participation in the hearing by attendance or by report to the court.
-A sample report form may be obtained on the Kansas Judicial Council website or through the Office of Judicial Administration.
+A sample report from may be obtained on the Kansas Judicial Council website or through the Office of Judicial Administration.